rrrepos/test/docs/index.md

 ###### A flexine format for media content
 {: .link }
 <br/>

-> UMD is a new type of document that can hold one or more content types that can be shared, viewed and edited. <br/><br/>The media content being: text, images, video, audio and forms.
+> UMD is a new type of document that can hold one or more content types that can be shared, viewed and edited. <br/><br/>The media content being: text, images, video, audio, pdf and forms.

 #### Features
 * It is a **container** document (*like zip*) that holds the different elements.